publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s415.md

 1958—[Pub.
 L. 85–840, title I, § 101(i)][/us/pl/85/840/s101/i], Aug.
 28, 1958, [72 Stat.
 1018][/us/stat/72/1018], provided that:

-> “In the case of any individual to whom the provisions of subsection (b)(5) of section 215 of the Social Security Act \[subsec. (b)(5) of this section\], as amended by this Act, are applicable and on the basis of whose wages and self-employment income benefits are payable for months prior to January 1959, his primary insurance amount for purposes of benefits for such prior months shall, if based on an application for such benefits or for a recomputation of such amount, as the case may be, filed after December 1958, be determined under such section 215 \[this section\], as in effect prior to the enactment of this Act \[Aug.
+> “In the case of any individual to whom the provisions of subsection (b)(5) of section 215 of the Social Security Act \[[42 U.S.C.
+415(b)(5)][/us/usc/t42/s415/b/5]\], as amended by this Act, are applicable and on the basis of whose wages and self-employment income benefits are payable for months prior to January 1959, his primary insurance amount for purposes of benefits for such prior months shall, if based on an application for such benefits or for a recomputation of such amount, as the case may be, filed after December 1958, be determined under such section 215 \[[42 U.S.C.
+415][/us/usc/t42/s415]\], as in effect prior to the enactment of this Act \[Aug.
 28, 1958\], and, if such individual’s primary insurance amount as so determined is larger than the primary insurance amount determined for him under section 215 as amended by this Act, such larger primary insurance amount (increased to the next higher dollar if it is not a multiple of a dollar) shall, for months after December 1958, be his primary insurance amount for purposes of such section 215 (and of the other provisions) of the Social Security Act as amended by this Act in lieu of the amount determined without regard to this subsection.”

 1952—[Act July 18, 1952, ch.
 945, § 2(d)][/us/act/1952-07-18/ch945/s2/d], [66 Stat.
 769][/us/stat/66/769], provided that: